How to Use Sentiment Analysis to Strengthen SEO Trustworthiness

 SEOs should make sure websites are making the most of the review sites and social media platforms they already have.

 If you’re not doing so already, monitor and encourage Google reviews.
 Make sure your Google My Business account is current.

-Also turn on Reviews in your Facebook business page.
-Recommendations that people make on Facebook are integrated into reviews so it is important to enable this feature and add greater trust.
+Also, turn on Reviews on your Facebook business page.
+Recommendations that people make on Facebook are integrated into reviews, so it is important to enable this feature and add greater trust.

 Your Google reviews and ratings appear prominently in the knowledge panel when anyone searches for your brand.
 Facebook or other site’s reviews can also show up, so don’t miss out on these trust signals.